 Utah Fire Corps Support

 Fire Corps and The National Volunteer Fire Council provide several ways to enhance or establish a Fire Corps program in your community.
-Launched in 2018, the NVFC offers virtual training their online portal.
-Topics range fro:
+Launched in 2018, the NVFC offers virtual training through their online portal.
+Topics range from:

 - Behavioral Health in the Fire and Emergency Services (.1 credit)

 - Cancer in the Fire Service: A Growing Epidemic (.2 credit)

 - Fireground Accountability: Daring Not to be a Statistic (.1 credit)

 - Flawed Situational Awareness: The Stealth Killer of First Responders (.2 credit)

 - Incident Safety Officer (ISO) Series (.3 credit)

 - Is Your Department at its B.E.S.T.? (.2 credit)

 - Obesity in the Fire Service (.1 credit)